 Any savvy businessperson worth his or her job title knows that any company or institution exists primarily to fill a need in the environment.
 Even institutions motivated to generate profits know that their best bet is to actually serve a purpose in the larger scheme of the community.
-For that reason, an analysis of the various needs you aim to fill is one of the most important core assessments you can carry out.
+For that reason, an sample analysis of the various needs you aim to fill is one of the most important core assessments you can carry out.

 What kind of needs are we talking about?
 This could be the need of the customers or of the company itself to grow and develop.
 To help you draft a workable analysis template, these free examples and templates will show you how different needs are identified and addressed in a professional setting.